xipki/xipki/README.md

 JDK 8+ is required.

+**Note that all keys and certificates in the delivery are only for demo purpose.
+In production environment they MUST be replaced.**

 1. Unpack tomcat to a new folder
 2. Unpack the binary `xipki-ca-<version>.zip` and install CA as described in the unpacked README file.